When Planning a Nursery, This is What You Must Do

 It is never too early to start paying attention to the environment that you give to your child – especially in the early years.
 Did you know that before the age of 2, babies have already accumulated 50% of their lifetime cancer risk? – (EPA) It is important to be mindful of the products you’re putting in your baby’s room.
 That’s because many baby products tend to have harmful chemicals like flame retardants, phthalates, formaldehyde and Volatile Organic Compounds (VOCs).
 All these substances have adverse effects on the quality of the environment you give to your child.
 These chemicals can compromise your child’s immune system and make them more prone to illnesses.
 So be mindful of what goes in your baby’s bedding, cleaning products and personal care products.

-Planning a Nursery: Do Set up a Changing Station When You Set Up Your Nursery
+Do Set up a Changing Station When You Set Up Your Nursery

 There will be a lot of dirty diapers; there is no kind way of putting this.
 And since you’ll be spending a good portion of your day changing diapers/clothes, you might as well have a dedicated space for it.
 This changing station should have all the items you need during a quick change.
 Make the process as stress-free and as streamlined as possible.